hatchways/team-apple-cider/README.md

 ### Scraper

-The scraper can retrieve information about an amazon product by providing a valid product link.
+The scraper can retrieve information about an Amazon product by providing a valid product link.

 The following cURL POST request will scrape an Amazon headset listing: